manticoresoftware/manticoresearch/manual/Installation/Compiling_from_sources.md

 ## Building manually

-Compiling Manticore without using the building Docker is not recommended, but if you need to do it, here's what you may need to know:
+Compiling Manticore without using the building Docker is **not recommended**, but if you need to do it, here's what you may need to know:

 ### Required tools